-Sweeping Into Straight Ankle Locks
+Sweeping Into Straight Ankle Locks in Brazilian Jiu Jitsu

 Sweeps offer an amazing opportunity for submissions.
 In the moment where your partner is focused on avoiding the sweep, or just in falling to the ground safely, you have a great opportunity to transition to a submission.
 This means that you can stay half a step ahead the entire time, catching someone you might not otherwise catch.
 Here's a quick look at a few of those moments entering into the straight ankle lock.

 A basic single leg X-guard entry arises when you are on your back, "tracking" your partner with butterfly hooks behind their knees while your partner is standing.

 - Grab their left foot with your right hand, and kick your right leg through to the other side.